SimdQuickHeap: The QuickHeap Reconsidered: Experiments

 \subsection{Synthetic benchmarks}

-\parag{Workloads.} We tested each implementation on a set of different synthetic workloads, for both 32-bit and 64-bit keys.
-We vary $n$, the maximum size of the the heap, from $2^{10} = 1024$ to $2^{25} \approx 32$ million.
+We tested each implementation on several synthetic workloads, for both 32-bit and 64-bit keys.
+We vary $n$, the maximum size of the heap, from $2^{10} = 1024$ to $2^{25} \approx 32$ million.

-The \textsf{HeapSort} workload first generates $n$ random values and then measures how long it takes to first push all of them and then pop all of them: $\push^n\circ \pop^n$.
-In the \textsf{Wiggle} workload, we grow the structure to size $n$ via a sequence of $3n$ operations $(\push\circ\pop\circ\push)^n$ and then empty it via $(\pop\circ\push\circ\pop)^n$.
-The \textsf{ConstantSize} workload is initialized by growing the data structure to contain $n$ elements via $(\push\circ\pop\circ\push)^n$ as well.
+\parag{Workloads.} The \textsf{HeapSort} workload first generates $n$ random values and then measures how long it takes to push all of them and then pop all of them: $\push^n\circ \pop^n$.
+In the \textsf{RandomWiggle} workload, we grow the structure to size $n$ via a sequence of $3n$ operations $(\push\circ\pop\circ\push)^n$ and then empty it via $(\pop\circ\push\circ\pop)^n$.
+The \textsf{MonotoneConstantSize} workload is initialized by growing the data structure to contain $n$ elements via $(\push\circ\pop\circ\push)^n$ as well.
+Compared to just inserting $n$ values, this ensures that the internal state of each data structure is more randomized.
 Then, we measure how long it takes to do $10 n$ pairs of $\pop\circ\push$ operations.
 In \textsf{MonotoneWiggle} and \textsf{MonotoneConstantSize}, the pushed value is chosen as the last popped value plus a uniform random constant between $0$ and $n$.
-In the non-monotone \textsf{Wiggle}, the pushed value is a uniform random (32 or 64-bit) integer.
+In the non-monotone \textsf{RandomWiggle}, the pushed value is a uniform random (32 or 64-bit) integer.
 We note that this non-monotone case is degenerate, in that most values are pushed to the front of the queue.

-\parag{Metrics.} We normalize the total time for each workload by the number of $\pop\circ\push$ pairs and by $\log_2 n$, resulting in the number of nanoseconds needed per \emph{fundamental operation}, since there is a lower-bound of $\log_2 n$ comparisons for a $\pop\circ\push$ pair when the queue contains $n$ elements.
-Separately, we also measure the total number of comparisons made by each algorithm, as an indication for how closely they approach the lower bound of $\log_2 n$ comparisons per $\pop\circ\push$.